-- A player who might be about to fold might be holding their cards slightly off the table in a ‘fold hold’ (once you start playing live poker, you will be able to recognize this).
+- A player who might be about to fold might be holding their cards slightly off the table.
+This is called a ‘fold hold.’
+Once you start playing live poker, you will be able to recognise this.

-- A player who might be thinking of calling or raising a previous bet, might have their chips in their hand to call or raise.
-Although it is less common to see players who want to raise have raising chips in their hands, as players with strong hands usually want to hide this fact and want more money to go in before acting.
+- A player who might be thinking of calling or raising a previous bet, might have chips in their hand.
+It is less common to see players who want to raise have raising chips in their hands.
+This is because strong handed players should want to hide this, and want more money to go in before acting.

-- A player who wants to leave the table either temporarily or because this was their last hand and they want to fold (in most live cardrooms the rules/etiquette mean that you cannot fold out of turn), are doing nothing to hide the fact.
+- A player not want to play their dealt hand who wants to leave the table.
+Perhaps, either temporarily, or because this was their last hand.
+However, they might be doing nothing to hide the fact.
+In most live cardrooms the rules/etiquette mean that you cannot fold out of turn.

 - A player might be busy chatting away, but has stopped talking when he receives his cards.
 Perhaps he has a strong hand, and is considering what to do.